 If you already own a solar system that produces more than 60% of your total power consumption, you may wish to install home batteries.
 The batteries enable you to use more of your own power, and export less to RMP.

 The risk of peak rate power usage on a time of use plan

 However, if you are on a time-of-use plan, then Rocky Mountain Power would pay you a little more than the off-peak rate, but you could get charged a lot more for the power you use during on-peak hours.
 For example, Rocky Mountain Power charges their on-peak rates from 1 PM to 8 PM weekdays.
 During the daylight hours, you would consume power produced by your system.
 But once the sun goes down, you would pay a rate that is much higher than you would on Rocky Mountain Power’s flat-rate plan.
 A time-of-use plan is a good idea only if you can shift much of your energy usage away from the hours of 1 PM to 8 PM.

 The risk of a high utility bill if your system breaks down

 The third risk of going solar in Utah is what happens if your solar system breaks down and you are not aware that it has stopped producing electricity.
 If your system stops producing electricity your home will draw all the power you use from the grid.
 If you aren’t aware of the system stoppage, you would only find out from your next utility bill, which would be unexpectedly higher.
-To avoid this risk, you would need to regularly monitor your system’s electricity production, that is unless your system was built by Freedom Forever.
+To avoid this risk, you would need to regularly monitor your system’s electricity production.